MMA-HHG/MMA/1DTDSE/README.md

 The memory allocation of pointers defined with Ctypes comes with the corresponding deallocation.
 Thus the interface consists of memory-freeing routines in the C dynamic library.
 However, once the reference for the Ctypes datatype object is lost, e.g. by instantiating a new object, the memory remains reserved in the OS.
 It is therefore the responsibility of the user to free the objects and arrays where necessary to avoid the memory leakage.

 ### Wrapper's structure
-The PythonCTDSE library consists of a master script `pythonTDSE.py` containing the main execution routines for operating the C dynamic library (DLL) `libsingleTDSE.so`, and it loads other helper modules within the `PythonCTDSE/` directory, as sketched in the following graphics.
+The PythonCTDSE library consists of a master script `pythonTDSE.py` containing methods, classes, and main execution routines for operating the C dynamic library (DLL) `libsingleTDSE.so`, and it loads other helper modules within the `PythonCTDSE/` directory, as sketched in the following graphics.
 Thus it is neccessary to import only the `PythonTDSE` module in Python to use the PythonCTDSE wrapper.
 The code in every module is supplemented by docstrings describing each method and its arguments.

 ![fig2](misc/interactive_TDSE_scheme.png)